 - Projects where students work in groups with students from different departments to learn about topical inter- and cross-disciplinary research subjects and approaches.
 Symposia in interdisciplinary themes to bring students in contact with leading researchers and science-based companies (e.g. energy solutions, water, data mining, food, nanotechnology, ..).

 - An annual visit to leading international centres of research and technology elsewhere in Europe with an interdisciplinary focus (e.g. Heidelberg, Cambridge, Oxford, CERN Geneva).

 - Visit research institutes and science-based companies to integrate with the honours educational programme specialised topics on societal challenges in areas such as food, nutrition, energy, health, and sustainability.

 Take a look at the Interdisciplinary Honours Brochure for an impression of the Science Faculty honours programme.
 Further details on the interdisciplinary module can be found in the Student Guide.
 Science Honours Academy Student Guide 2020/2021 for students who started in the academic year 2020/2021, Science Honours Academy Student Guide 2019/2020 for students who started in the academic year 2019/2020 or Science Honours Academy Student Guide 2018/2019 for students who started in the academic year 2018/2019.
 For the latter, a Short Guide has been created as well for a quick overview (Short Guide 2020/2021).
-Alternatively, click herefor contacting details from all the coordinators or download the Interdisciplinary Honours Brochure for a quick overview of the overall Science Faculty Honours Programme.